Lecrapouille/TimedPetriNetEditor/README.md

 ```

-Since this particular net has no input and outputs, there is no U, Y, B, C
+Since this particular net has no input and outputs, there are no U, Y, B, or C
 matrices.
 Note: `.` is the compact form of the (max,+) number `ε` which is the
-`-∞` in classic algebra and means that there is no existing arc (usually, these
+`-∞` in classic algebra means that there is no existing arc (usually, these
-kind of matrices are sparse since they can be huge but with few of elements
+kinds of matrices are sparse since they can be huge but with few elements
 stored).
-Let suppose that matrix indices start from `0`, then `D[1,0]` holds
+Let's suppose that matrix indices start from `0`, then `D[1,0]` holds
-the duration 5 (unit of times) and 0 token (the arc `T0 -> P1 -> T1`).  `A[0,4]`
+the duration 5 (unit of times) and 0 tokens (the arc `T0 -> P1 -> T1`).  `A[0,4]`
 holds the duration 0 (unit of times) and 1 token (the arc `T4 -> P5 -> T0`).

-This kind of systems are interesting for real-time systems because they can show
+These kinds of systems are interesting for real-time systems because they can show
 to the critical circuit of the system (in duration).
 This editor can show the
-critical circuit like shown in the next figure 4 where the circuit `T0, T1, T2`
+a critical circuit as shown in the next figure 4 where the circuit `T0, T1, T2`
-will consumes 13 unit of time (5 + 5 + 3) for two tokens (in `P0`) and therefore
+will consume 13 units of time (5 + 5 + 3) for two tokens (in `P0`) and therefore
-6.5 unit of time by token (this information is for the moment displayed on the
+6.5 units of time by token (this information is for the moment displayed on the
 console).

 ![Circuit](doc/Circuit01.png)